web-apps-in-lisp/web-apps-in-lisp.github.io/content/building-blocks/users-and-passwords.md

 +++

-We don't know of a Common Lisp framework that will create users and roles for you and protect your routes.
-You'll have to either write some Lisp, either use an external tool (such as Keycloak) that will provide all the user management.
+We don't know of a Common Lisp framework that will create users and roles for you and protect your routes all at the same time.
+We have building blocks but you'll have to either write some glue Lisp code.

-{{% notice info %}}

-Stay tuned!
-We are on to something.

-{{% /notice %}}
+You can also turn to an external tool (such as Keycloak) that will provide all the industrial-grade user management.

+If you like the Mito ORM, look at [mito-auth](https://github.com/fukamachi/mito-auth/) and [mito-email-auth](https://github.com/40ants/mito-email-auth).

 ## Creating users